-SAP today revealed an ambitious plan to release a new mobile development platform based on the spoils of its $5.8 billion acquisition of Sybase, though some industry analysts found the
+SAP today revealed an ambitious plan to release a new mobile development platform based on the spoils of its $5.8 billion acquisition of Sybase, though some industry analysts found the plans light on specifics.

 In a co-located event held in Boston and Frankfurt for journalists and industry observers, SAP co-CEO Bill McDermott said the new platform reflects the growing importance of mobile devices both here and around the world, and the reality of how people now work and do business.